8 min

 1. Too Much Protein

-Eating excessive protein can convert to glucose through gluconeogenesis, potentially disrupting ketosis.
+Eating excessive protein can convert to glucose through gluconeogenesis (your body turning protein into sugar), potentially disrupting ketosis.
+Plus, I was hungry all the time because protein isn’t as filling as fat.

 2. Not Enough Fat